Coronavirus update - a message to customers

 If you’re self-isolating and you’re worried about what you’d do if your water supply was interrupted, please get in touch and we’ll do our best to help.
 If you’re otherwise healthy and don’t normally need extra support, there’s no need to join our Priority Services Register.

 It’s a challenging time for everyone at the moment and the last thing we’d want anyone worrying about is how they’ll pay their water bill.
 If your circumstances have changed and you’re struggling to pay your bill, or you’re worried you might struggle in the future, please don’t worry.
-There are loads of ways we can help and all you need to do is reach out and get in touch with us.
+There are loads of ways we can help for more information and to apply, visit our help to pay page.

 Keeping our sewers blockage free